Akash-Sharma-1/blog/_posts/2020-10-14-Exploration-of-Bayesian-Optimization-&-Gaussian-Processes.md

 ---
 ## Introduction

-Many optimization problems in machine learning are black box optimization problems where the objective function $f(\mathbf{x})$ is a black box function<sup>[1][2]</sup>.
-We do not have an analytical expression for $f$ nor do we know its derivatives.
-Evaluation of the function is restricted to sampling at a point $\mathbf{x}$ and getting a possibly noisy response.
+Many optimization problems in machine learning are black box optimization problems where the objective function $$f(\mathbf{x})$$ is a black box function<sup>[1][2]</sup>.
+We do not have an analytical expression for $$f$$ nor do we know its derivatives.
+Evaluation of the function is restricted to sampling at a point $$\mathbf{x}$$ and getting a possibly noisy response.

-If $f$ is cheap to evaluate we could sample at many points e.g. via grid search, random search or numeric gradient estimation.
-However, if function evaluation is expensive e.g. tuning hyperparameters of  a deep neural network, probe drilling for oil at given geographic coordinates or evaluating the effectiveness of a drug candidate taken from a chemical search space then it is important to minimize the number of samples drawn from the black box function $f$.
+If $$f$$ is cheap to evaluate we could sample at many points e.g. via grid search, random search or numeric gradient estimation.
+However, if function evaluation is expensive e.g. tuning hyperparameters of  a deep neural network, probe drilling for oil at given geographic coordinates or evaluating the effectiveness of a drug candidate taken from a chemical search space then it is important to minimize the number of samples drawn from the black box function $$f$$.

 This is the domain where Bayesian optimization techniques are most useful.
 They attempt to find the global optimimum in a minimum number of steps.
-Bayesian optimization incorporates prior belief about $f$ and updates the prior with samples drawn from $f$ to get a posterior that better approximates $f$.
+Bayesian optimization incorporates prior belief about $$f$$ and updates the prior with samples drawn from $$f$$ to get a posterior that better approximates $$f$$.
 The model used for approximating the objective function is called *surrogate model*.
 Bayesian optimization also uses an *acquisition function* that directs sampling to areas where an improvement over the current best observation is likely.

 ### Surrogate model